 No pressure cooking function

-Great for singles and couples, vacation homes, RVs, dorms, and anyone who needs extra cooking options for parties and extra warmers on the buffet table, this compact multi-cooker won’t break the budget.
-It holds 4.5 quarts, so it’s also great for folks who already have a larger cooker but want an extra for side dishes.
+Great for small spaces and small-to-medium batches, this compact multi-cooker won’t break the bank.
+It holds 4.5 quarts, so it can also great for folks who already have a larger cooker but want an extra for side dishes.
 It has 14 cooking presets for white rice, brown rice, sushi rice, whole grains, hot cereals, quinoa, sauté, steam cook, soup/simmer, sear/brown, and warm.
 It also has high and low slow cooking options and a delay timer.

 Oval shape ideal for roasts

 Programmable up to 24 hours in advance

 Fewer presets than many cookers

 This cooker has a dishwasher-safe cooking pot, so cleaning is easy when you're done cooking and serving.
 One dial controls the cooking mode, with three slow cooking temperatures, an oven bake mode, browning and sautéing, steaming, and rice cooking.
 A second dial controls the temperature, making it easy to set the cooker for any of your favorite recipes.

 Settings can be programmed up to 24 hours in advance, and the keep-warm mode makes sure the food stays at the perfect serving temperature without overcooking.
 A recipe app is available with 50 recipes designed specifically for this cooker.